 “We are so proud of Andy that we could burst with it,” Kathy concluded.
 “This has been a life-changing event for him.
 He will remember it forever.”

 Andy Martinez "The Snowman" enjoying a good run in Austria (above) and enjoying the sights and sounds (below).

-For over 50 years, Vocational Services, Inc. has been working for the public good: providing employment and other vital services for citizens with developmental disabilities, and serving the business community with on-demand, flexible services and programs.
+Nationally accredited and state certified, VSI has been providing employment and other services for people with disabilities for over 50 years – and serving the business community with on-demand, flexible services and programs.

-VSI services include a wide range of programs for people with disabilities and outstanding services for businesses.
+VSI services include a proven array of programs for people with disabilities and outstanding services for businesses.
 Read More.

-Parents, guardians, people with disabilities and others interested in VSI programs are invited to schedule a tour of our facilities.
+Parents, guardians, people with disabilities and other community members interested in VSI programs are invited to schedule a tour of our facilities.
 Read More.

 Learn how you can help enhance our services for people with disabilities.
 Even a small gift can change a life.
 Read More.